guihen01/Pick-Jira-Items/README.md

   * username for authentication
   * password for authentication

+* after that it displays results on the console and also write results to 2 files : List-items.json and List-items.txt

 ![alt text](https://github.com/guihen01/Pick-Jira-Items/blob/main/How%20TO/HowitRuns.GIF "Logo Title Text 1")

 # Results

 Here is an example :

 1. json formated file : List-items.json  (https://github.com/guihen01/Pick-Jira-Items/blob/main/How%20TO/List-items.json )